Welcome to the Lisson Grove Health Centre Website

 Please be aware that some capsules contain gelatine and if you do not wish to take capsules for any reason please let the GP know during your next consultation.

 We have listened to what you have to say and taken action on the comments made by your Patient Participation Group (PPG).

 If you would like more information, please click here

-111 (pls dial 111) Service now offer dental advice and triage.
+111 (please dial 111) The 111 telephone advice service now offer dental advice and can triage you to an emergency dental service.
 We cannot provide assistance for dental problems.

 Friends and Family Test